 The living situations of so many, the result of makeshift housing being the only thing available; the only affordable option – poverty contributing to a housing crisis for an ever-growing population – how could we ever achieve equality under these circumstances?

 Because no one is looking to eliminate the first class, but rather eliminate the second class (and third and fourth…); the notion of lower, lesser, beneath, and that our communities would not benefit from equity.

 The greatest lesson here is then that there truly is no good or bad in general.
 Only action and result as per the situation.
 And this context is most important – there are no morally absolute, nor simply relative, views that could ever describe these differences, and similarities, between people raised on opposite ends of the earth.
 And those who would try fall immediately into fallacy.

 Against the backdrop of global pandemic – this is being written, also, in the time of COVID-19; the sort of crisis cares little for border, gender, race, income (though certainly these factors play a role in the combatting thereof) just now gaining traction and overshadowing all other discourse – it seems, suddenly, more apt to remember that this world is not nearly so large as we might think.

-We leave in the morning to begin our 24-hour journey by train, then taxi, then flight back to North America and home.
-With the din of the city – the now-familiar conversation of car horns, construction, shouts and low conversation in the background, we finish the last drink of wine from the mini-fridge, pack our bags, and say farewell for now.
+We leave in the morning to begin our 24-hour journey by train, then taxi, then airplane back to North America and home.
+With the din of the city – the now-familiar conversation of car horns, building and road construction, loud shouts and low conversation in the background, we finish the last drink of wine from the mini-fridge in the hotel, pack our bags, and say farewell for now.

 Read next: Conversations with a Brothel Doorman